brentoboy/git-tutorial/README.md

 ## Thinking in Git

-In order to use git effectivly, you must first understand the workflow that files move through within git.
+To use git effectively, you must first understand the workflow that files move through within git.

 ### Files on your computer
-When you create, delete, or edit files on your computer (in a respository folder) the only copy of those changes is the files themselves.
-In git lingo, this is often refered to as your **Working Directory**.
+When you create, delete, or edit files on your computer (in a repository folder) the only copy of those changes is the files themselves.
+In git lingo, this is often referred to as your **Working Directory**.

 ### Staged files (still on your local computer)
 When you "git add" files, you haven't yet "saved" them in any way, you have merely flagged them to be saved.
 This is called "staging" them.
 Local changes that have been added are considered to be **staged** for commit.
 Git lingo sometimes calls the staging area the **index**.
 So, files are "added to the index".

 ### Local Repository (still on your computer)
-When you "git commit" files, you create a permenant checkpoint.
+When you "git commit" files, you create a permanent  checkpoint.
 This is like securing your rope while rock climbing, it saves your current snapshot with a name that can be used to revert back to at any point you want.

-Its important to note, that commited files are still only on your local computer, so if your hard drive crashes, you can still lose everything.
+It's important to note, that committed files are still only on your local computer, so if your hard drive crashes, you can still lose everything.

 ### Remote Repository (not on your computer)
-You can syncronzie your local repository history with a remote repository.
+You can synchronize your local repository history with a remote repository.
 Git lingo calls the remote repository "**origin**".

-You use "git push" to syncronize changes from your local system to the origin repository.
+You use "git push" to synchronize changes from your local system to the origin repository.

 You use "git pull" to synchronize changes from origin down to your local copy.

 Technically, having a remote repository is *optional*.
 Meaning, you can have a completely local and perfectly functional git repository.
 This scenario makes it hard to share code with other developers, and it isn't safe in terms of hardware failure, but it does track code changes and allow you to branch and merge and do all the other things git does.

-Also, its worth noting that a local repository is not permenantly connected to origin.
+Also, its worth noting that a local repository is not permanently connected to origin.
 You can "git set" your repository to point at a different origin whenever you want.

 ### The basic workflow of git is as follows: